Dre Campbell Farm

 Neem oil is a powerful organic solution used to control many garden pests.

-Finally, drench the soil and spray your plants with the solution.
+Finally, soak the soil and spray your plants with the solution.
 Repeat as necessary.

 Takeaway

-The most important action to keep these pests at bay is to keep the soil dry to slow down or stop an infestation.
-Additionally, adding one or more of the above natural remedies will help eliminate the problem.
+The most critical action to keep these pests at bay is to keep the soil dry to slow down or stop an infestation.
+Adding one or more natural remedies above will help eliminate the problem.

 Image credits: Ian Jacobs and Kim Fleming